linostar/rocks-workshop-ubuntu-summit-2024/ex4/README.md

-# Instructions for Excercise 4
+# Instructions for Exercise 4

 1. Run `rockcraft init` to create a boilerplate `rockcraft.yaml` file
 2. Open `rockcraft.yaml` with your favorite editor